Esri/i3s-spec/profiles/meshpyramids/meshpyramids.md

-# i3s profile: Meshpyramids (MP)
+# i3s profile: Mesh-pyramids (MP)

 ## Summary

-*What this profile is for:* This profile implements the 3DObjects layer.
+*What this profile is for:* This profile is implemented by the 3D Object and Integrated Mesh layer types.

 ## Access Pattern

-<p>This section describes how a client is expected to load and handle resources from an Indexed 3D Scene using the Meshpyramids profile.
+<p>This section describes how a client is expected to load and handle resources from an Indexed 3D Scene Layer using the Mesh-pyramids profile.
 The general pattern consists of these phases:</p>

 1. Handshake & capabilities negotiation: The client ensures that the service has the expected resources and that client and server have a common set of capabilities.
 Within this phase, the client utilizes the following resources: